-The grading system for GCSE is a grade 9 to 1 system
+The grading system for GCSE is a grade 9 to 1 system.

-Grades 9, 8 and 7 are considered to be very high grades (previously A and A grades).
-Grade 9, the top grade, is awarded to the top 20 per cent of all students who score a grade 7 or above in each subject.
+Grades 9, 8 and 7 are considered to be very high grades (previously A\ and A grades).
+The top fifth of all those who are graded 7 and above in each subject are awarded a grade 9.